oottppxx/enigma2/plugins/README.md

 * [PyShell](https://github.com/oottppxx/enigma2/tree/master/plugins/pyshell) is a plugin for developers/coders - it provides a very simple Python shell with access to the Enigma2 runtime environment, so small (or not so small) snippets of code can be tested and experimented with while avoiding crashes.

 * [QuarterPounder](https://github.com/oottppxx/enigma2/tree/master/plugins/quarterpounder) attempts to monitor IPTV streams and restart them if they get stuck.
-See also BigMac above.

 * [ReStart](https://github.com/oottppxx/enigma2/tree/master/plugins/restart) is a trivial plugin that stops/starts the current service.
 No more need to zap out/in.